 Adrian George 22.01.2016

 Margarita Cappock 22.01.2016

-Richard Johns, University of York
+Richard Johns, Senior Lecturer in History of Art at the University of York

 “The paradox of British art becomes apparent every time a work of art, or collection of works, is made, looked upon, or labelled as such.”DOI

 For the six million and more annual visitors to the National Gallery in London, Britain’s most popular museum of historical painting, “British art” is represented by a selection of work by just ten artists—mostly English, all white men, and all born within eighty years of one another.
 Is it any wonder that British art can sometimes seem like an exclusive club with prohibitive requirements for entry?DOI

 The immaculate, beautifully conserved array of painting from Hogarth to Turner in the Sackler and adjacent rooms is a consequence of a legal separation, decreed by the National Gallery and Tate Gallery Act 1954.
 It comprises a few select paintings which, for the most part, were judged worthy of inclusion alongside the prevailing canon of Western European art, while the majority of the national collection of British painting became the charge of the newly independent Tate.
 British art at the National Gallery is thus a wholly modern, establishment vision of a presumed Golden Age: a paragon of nineteenth-century taste, distilled by twentieth-century cultural policy and inflected by twenty-first-century curatorial practice.
 The handful of subsequent acquisitions—Mr and Mrs Andrews by Thomas Gainsborough in 1960, Whistlejacket by George Stubbs in 1997 (fig. 1)—only reconfirm the exclusionary nature of the canon of British art.DOI